syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 ## Adding the AutoLabel control via designer

-The following steps describe how to create an **AutoLabel** control via the designer:

 1) Create a new Windows Forms application in Visual Studio.

 2) The **AutoLabel** control can be added to an application by dragging it from the toolbox to the design view.
 The following dependent assemblies will be added automatically.